sifzerda/mevn-stack/README.md

 # My Vue + Express App

-This project is a full-stack application with a Vue.js frontend using Vite and an Express.js backend.
+This project is a full-stack application with a Vue.js frontend using Vite and an Express.js and nodemon backend.

 ## Getting Started